 It was up to me to be that one person that believed in them.
 I know firsthand how much it means to have people that care enough to vouch for you and push you beyond the limits that life circumstances impose on you.
 I understand pain and helplessness, but I know resilience and hope best.
 It is my ethical and Christian responsibility to share my life lessons.
 And it is what has brought me to coach kids, teens, and adults who may be struggling or feel lost.

 I have abandoned my career as a biomedical engineer to pursue the complex ‘bio-psycho-social engineering’ of us human beings, as I like to call it.
 I work with adults, adolescents, and couples.

 I am a teacher and a coach, but I am forever a student looking to better himself and others.
 I continue to teach high school students and participate in Life Coach and Psychology trainings by Dr. Betsy Guerra, a renowned psychotherapist in Miami, Florida.

-I am Omar Babun, the ‘monkey boy’ that has the strength of a gorilla because he had the support and guidance that I want to offer you and your brilliant child.
+I am Omar Babun, the ‘monkey boy’ that has the strength of a gorilla because he had the support and guidance that I want to offer you, your partner, or your brilliant child.